 What is the project timeline?

 Preliminary engineering work began in early 2012.
 Environmental studies have begun with final design following in early 2014.
-WSDOT expects to kick off construction at the end of 2014 and be using the new siding by fall 2017.
+WSDOT expects to kick off construction in 2014 and be using the new siding by fall 2016.

-- American Recovery and Reinvestment Act (ARRA) - $36.5 million
+This project is funded through the American Recovery and Reinvestment Act (ARRA) - $36.5 million.

 How can I get more information?